 Instructions

-- Put the room-temperature butter in a mixing bowl and beat it lightly with a wooden spoon to soften some more.2 sticks Salted Butter
+- Put the room-temperature butter in a mixing bowl and beat it lightly with a wooden spoon to soften some more.2 sticks (227 g) Salted Butter

 - Add the sugar and beat together with the butter.
-You can use an electric mixer if you want but it's not necessary.
-Just beat until combined and no more, we don't want to incorporate any air here.½ cup Sugar
+You can use an electric mixer if you want, but it's not necessary.
+Just beat until combined and no more, we don't want to incorporate any air here.½ cup (100 g) Granulated Sugar

 - Shape the shortbread dough into a log shape, roughly the width of a paper towel roll.
 Wrap it in plastic wrap and twirl the edges like a Christmas cracker to seal it in.
-Roll it on your work surface to smooth out the edges and make it more round.
+Roll it on your work surface to smooth out the edges and make it rounder.

 - Chill the dough log in the fridge for one hour or until it feels very firm to the touch.
 You can also make the dough ahead of time and keep it in the fridge for up to 3 days before baking.